Peligrietzer/feral_machines/posts/lerman-whore_for_capitalism.md

-Lindsay Lerman's a friend of mine.
-We met back during our time in the philosophy PhD programme at the University of Guelph, back before we both ambivalently jumped ship from academia.
+Lindsay Lerman and I became friends during our time in the philosophy PhD programme at the University of Guelph, back before we both ambivalently jumped ship from academia.
 A couple of months ago, she and I were talking about a piece she'd written on the social climate she'd been encountering as her novel,
 [I'm from Nowhere](https://clashbooks.com/new-products-2/lindsay-lerman-im-from-nowhere-preorder),
 approached publication.
-She showed the piece, I told her I really liked it, and she told me that she was looking for a place to publish it before her book hit the presses.
+She showed me the piece, I told her I really liked it, and she told me that she was looking for a place to publish it before her book was released.
 A few weeks later she wrote back:

 > You know what?
 Fuck all the journals, all the lit mags, all the
 > respectable outlets.
 They keep telling me (re: this piece about the industry)